Hafsa-mohamed-Ad3n/Evaluating-Low-Risk-Aircraft-for-Growth-in-Aviation-Ventures/README.md

 However, the results are influenced by missing or unreliable data, such as unknown weather conditions, and external factors like the phase of the accident (takeoff or landing), which may be linked to pilot actions rather than the aircraft itself.

-If you have any suggestions or inquiries on how to improve this analysis, you can connect with me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/hafsa-m-aden-330451223/).
+If you have any suggestions or inquiries on how to improve this analysis, you can connect with me on [LinkedIn](https://www.linkedin.com/in/hafsa-m-aden-330451223/).
 I am open to feedback and would love to discuss ways to refine and enhance the analysis further.